rvarago/rvarago.github.io/_drafts/2020-10-21-type-driven-designing-haskell-filter.md

 data Maybe a = Just a | Nothing -- Either holds an element of type `a`, or nothing at all.
 ```

-Namely, we could pick a function `a -> Maybe b`, returning `Just b` for an element that we should kept, and `Nothing` when the element should be discarded:
+Namely, we could pick a function `a -> Maybe b`, returning `Just b` for an element that we should keep in return list, and `Nothing` for a element we should throw out:

 ```haskell
 magic :: (a -> Maybe b) -> [a] -> [b]